 The presentation of the exhibition and its publication are generously supported by the Henry Luce Foundation.

-With support from The Phillips Collection’s Exhibitions Endowment Fund, which is generously supported by the Sherman Fairchild Foundation, Robert and Debra Drumheller, and The Marion F. Goldin Charitable Fund; and from the Frauke and Willem de Looper Charitable Fund.
+Made possible by The Phillips Collection’s Exhibitions Endowment Fund, which is generously supported by the Sherman Fairchild Foundation, Robert and Debra Drumheller, and The Marion F. Goldin Charitable Fund

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.